Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding Algorithm

 We can upper bound the right-hand side of Equation~\eqref{Eq:ConvDistOpt} using strong convexity, and the left-hand side using smoothness, Lemma~\ref{Theorem:ConvOptFace2} and strict-complementarity (Assumption~\ref{assumption:strictComplementarity}).
 This allows us to show that there exists an iteration after which the primal progress of the Inexact PMV steps in Lines~\ref{algLine:PNStep1}-\ref{algLine:PNStep3} will be quadratic, which ensures the local quadratic convergence of the SOCGS algorithm.

-\begin{theorem}[Quadratic convergence in primal gap of the SOCGS algorithm] Given a $\mu$-strongly convex and $L$-smooth function $f(\vx)$ with $L_2$-Lipschitz Hessian and a convex set $\mathcal{X}$, if Assumption~\ref{assumption:strictComplementarity} and Assumption~\ref{assumption:accuracyHessian} are satisfied, then there is a $K\geq 0$ such that for $k\geq K$ the iterates of the SOCGS algorithm (Algorithm~\ref{algo:proj-Newton}) satisfy:
+\begin{theorem}[Quadratic convergence in primal gap of the SOCGS algorithm] Given a $\mu$-strongly convex and $L$-smooth function $f(\vx)$ with $L_2$-Lipschitz Hessian and a polytope $\mathcal{X}$, if Assumption~\ref{assumption:strictComplementarity} and Assumption~\ref{assumption:accuracyHessian} are satisfied, then there is a $K\geq 0$ such that for $k\geq K$ the iterates of the SOCGS algorithm (Algorithm~\ref{algo:proj-Newton}) satisfy: